College Factual by our College Data Analytics Team

 Small City Campus Setting

-New College of Florida is a public institution located in Sarasota, Florida.
-The location of the school is great for students who enjoy the amenities of city life.
+New College of Florida is a public institution found in Sarasota, Florida.
+The surrounding area of the school is a good match for students who enjoy city life.
+Get more details about the location of New College of Florida.

 Contact Details

-Address:5800 Bay Shore Road, Sarasota, FL 34243-2109
+Address: 5800 Bay Shore Road, Sarasota, FL 34243-2109

 New College of Florida Majors